 So this Daily mail article attempts to explain (here) what many of us already know.
 That some people do go to great lengths and effort to set up that perfect picture.
 Why?
 Because it sends a message.
 We are sure many go gaga over some of the images shared on instagram.
 They seem so perfect, so incredible.
 Wish you had been the one who took that photo huh?

 Did you think Mel or Suan took the featured photo?
-Well no. We passed our underwater camera to a diver who got to a suitable depth to capture that shot.
+Well no. We passed our underwater camera to a diver who got to a suitable depth to capture that shot in Okinawa (here).
 Heheh… we are being honest here…

 But today our post is not just about how photos are constructed.
 It is about perception.
 Because like photography, how we live our lives can sometimes be a construct that we want others to see.
 Even though it may not in reality be the life we actually live.
 You know what we mean right?
 We have actually written about how folks who embark on a life of travel (because YOLO) seem to portray such a rosy situation.

 Some call it an illusion.
 Others maintain that it is but a façade.
 What do you think?
 Just like how we portray our traveling lives on social media, showing mostly if not entirely the good parts only.
 Like what we asked as in do we instagram just to collect followers (here), is there a veneer of higher purpose when we do sharing?
 What purpose does it serve to share in your view?